-- 1) [5 points] If you're using embedded Linux, make yourself an account on your Jetson TK1 system (or alternate of your choice).
-To do this, use the reset button if the system is locked, use our well-known "ubuntu" password to login, and then use "sudo adduser", enter the wellknown password, and enter user information as you see fit.
-Add your new user account as a "sudoer" using "visudo" right below root with the same privileges (if you need help with "vi", here's a quick reference or reference card-use arrows to position cursor, below root hit Esc, "i" for insert, type username and privileges as above, and when done, Esc, ":", "wq").
+- 1) [5 points] Go to the Control Systems Lab, King 122; make yourself an account on at least two of the seven Jetson TK1 Systems (of your choice).
+To do this, use the reset button if the system is locked, use our well-known "ubuntu" password to login, and then use "sudo adduser", enter the well-known password, and enter user information as you see fit.
+Add your new user account as a "sudoer" using "visudo" right below root with the same privileges (if you need help with "vi", here's a quick reference or reference card- use arrows to position cursor, below root hit Esc, "i" for insert, type username and privileges as above, and when done, Esc, ":", "wq").
 The old unix vi editor was one of the first full-screen visual editors - it still has the advantage of being found on virtually any Unix system in existence, but is otherwise cryptic - along with Emacs it is still widely used in IT, by developers and systems engineers, so it's good to know the basics.
 If you really don't like vi or Emacs, your next best bet is "nano" for Unix systems.
 Do a quick "sudo whoami" to demonstrate success.
 Logout of ubuntu and test your login, then logout.
 Use Alt+Print-Screen to capture your desktop and save as proof you set up your account.
 Note that you can always get a terminal with Ctrl+Alt+t key combination.
 If you don't like the desktop, you can try "GNOME Flashback" and please play around with customizing your account as you wish.
-Make sure you can access our class web page on Firefox (or default browser) and set your home page to http://mercury.pr.erau.edu/~siewerts/cs415/.
-Overall, make sure you are comfortable with development, debug, compiler general native or cross-development tools and document and demonstrate that you know them. - 2) [15 points] Read the paper "Architecture of the Space Shuttle Primary Avionics Software System" [available on Canvas], by Gene Carlow and provide an explanation and critique of the frequency executive architecture.
+Make sure you can access our class web page on Firefox (or default browser) and set your home page to http://mercury.pr.erau.edu/~siewerts/cs415/. - 2) [15 points] Read the paper "Architecture of the Space Shuttle Primary Avionics Software System" [available on Canvas], by Gene Carlow and provide an explanation and critique of the frequency executive architecture.
 What advantages and disadvantages does the frequency executive have compared to the real-time threading and tasking implementation methods for real-time software systems?
-Please be specific about the advantages and disadvantages and provide at least 3 advantages as well as 3 disadvantages.

-- 3) [50 points] Download Feasibility example code and build it on a Jetson or alternate system of your choice (or ECES Linux if you have not mastered the Jetson yet) and execute the code.
+Please be specific about the advantages and disadvantages and provide at least 3 advantages as well as 3 disadvantages. - 3) [50 points] Download Feasibility example code and build it on a Jetson (or PRClab if you have not mastered the Jetson yet) and execute the code.
 Compare the tests provided to analysis using Cheddar for the first 4 examples.
 Now, implement the remaining examples [5 more] that we reviewed in class (found here).
 Complete analysis for all three policies using Cheddar (RM, EDF, LLF).
 In cases where RM fails, but EDF or LLF succeeds, explain why.
 Cheddar uses both service simulations over the LCM of the periods as well as feasibility analysis based on the RM LUB and scheduling-point/completion-test algorithms, referred to as "Worst Case Analysis".
 Does your modified Feasibility code agree with Cheddar analysis in all 5 additional cases?
-Why or why not? - 4) [30 points] Provide 3 constraints that are made on the RM LUB derivation and 3 assumptions as documented in the Liu and Layland paper and in Chapter 3 of RTECS2.
+Why or why not?

+4) [30 points] Provide 3 constraints that are made on the RM LUB derivation and 3 assumptions as documented in the Liu and Layland paper and in Chapter 3 of RTECS2.
 Finally, list 3 key derivation steps in the RM LUB derivation that you either do not understand or that you would consider "tricky" math.
 Attempt to describe the rationale for those steps as best you can do based upon reading in Chapter 3 of RTECS2.